Click the hyperlinks to view the websites/ videos:

 - For OSHA 10, the student will not be allowed to log into the training for more than 7.5 hours per day; plan on a minimum of 2 days to complete the training.

-To have access to these eLearning courses, your Director of Training needs to complete an Account form (see above) and send the request to the FTIInternational@iupat.org.
+To gain access to these eLearning courses, your Director of Training needs to complete an Account form (see above) and send the request to the FTIInternational@iupat.org.
+Click here for technical requirements if using a mobile device or tablet to take the OSHA 10 or 30.

 Updated: IUPAT 101